 In December 2017, the Rockingham County School District suffered a malware attack that prevented machines from being able to connect to the school's network.
 The attackers had successfully infected the machines with the Emotet trojan malware.
 The Emotet trojan was capable of injecting itself into software modules and the network stacks in the machines.
 The trojan could then distribute additional banking trojans, and use the system as a base for conducting distributed denial-of-service (DDoS) attacks on other systems that are part of the network and also steal personal and financial information.

 The administration of Rockingham County School District has however stated that no data had been breached or personal information had been stolen in the malware attack.
-This is actually good news.
+This is good news.
 Misuse of stolen personal and financial information can have severe repercussions.
-Further, the infected machines can be used by the malicious actors to perform DDoS attacks, and the user/owner of the system would not be aware of the malicious activity.
+Further, the infected machines can be used by malicious actors to perform DDoS attacks, and the user/owner of the system would not be aware of the malicious activity.

 How the Infection Took Place

 Threat actors had sent fraudulent emails to employees at the district's Central Office, Bethany Elementary, and Western Rockingham Middle School.
 The email seemed to come from Rockingham County School District's antivirus provider, making it look trustworthy.
 This email induced/tricked users to open a Microsoft Word document that contained the Emotet trojan, and this action infected the machine.

 The Rockingham County School District administration states that payroll and social security information had been stored on a server that had not got infected, and hence the data was safe.
 They report that the antivirus solution prevented the malware from spreading to other systems, which prevented more damage.